giriteja94495/Garage-Control-Using-Cisco-Packet-Tracer/README.md

 * We can take into the consideration of the battery and power consumptions of the entire garage and minimise the power utilisation,by    turning off electrical devices when we are not using them.

+### If you need the Power point Presentation work regarding this project,You can find the ppt in the master branch .

+### Video explanation of the same is [Here](https://www.youtube.com/watch?v=St6utP4SqkI)

 <pre>                                                Copyrights [2020] [BILLE GIRITEJA] </pre>